View Marilyn Olney's Obituary on monroenews.com and share memories

 Marilyn loved raising her family and the times they spent together.
 Along with her husband Richard, they were avid antique dealers and enjoyed doing shows across the US.

-She was preceded in death by her parents and Husband, Richard Charles Olney (2013) and siblings.
+She was preceded in death by her parents; husband, Richard "Red" Charles Olney (2013) and siblings.

-Surviving are her loving Sons, Lyle, Steve (Sherry) and Mitch Olney; grandchildren, Paul, Kory, Lindsey and Meagan; 4 great-grandchildren; niece Cathy and, nephews Dave, Dennis and Greg; and friends, Betty Johnson and Goddaughter, Corky Johnson.
+Surviving are her loving Sons, Lyle, Steve (Sherry) and Mitch Olney; grandchildren, Paul, Kory, Lindsey and Meagan; 4 great-grandchildren; niece Cathy, and nephews Dave, Dennis and Greg; and friends, Betty Johnson and Goddaughter, Corki Johnson.

 A memorial service will be held after the holidays.